 TCs are run on a democratic basis.
 This means that each resident and staff member has a vote on how the TC should be run, including whether a person is suitable for admission to that community.

-Even if your care team thinks you may benefit from spending time in a TC, it does not automatically mean the TC will allow you to join.
+Even if your care team thinks you may benefit from spending time in a TC, it doesn't automatically mean the TC will allow you to join.

 Many TCs set guidelines on what is considered acceptable behaviour within the community, such as not drinking alcohol, no violence to other residents or staff, and no attempts at self-harming.
 Those who break these guidelines are usually told to leave the TC.

-While some people with BPD have reported that the time spent in a TC helped their symptoms, there is not yet enough evidence to tell whether TCs would help everyone with BPD.
+While some people with BPD have reported that the time spent in a TC helped their symptoms, there's not yet enough evidence to tell whether TCs would help everyone with BPD.